AradhyaNepal/AradhyaNepal/README.md

 - 🤓 Introvert, so just 3-4 years behind in social skills compared to others.
 So please judge me not. 🥺

 - 🥴 Personality: Maturing INTJ if you are interested in MBTI.
-85 percentile on IQ, highly Industrious, low in extroversion, average neuroticism, and low in agreeableness.
+85 percentile on IQ, high Industriousness(But Low Orderliness), low extroversion, average neuroticism, and low agreeableness if you are interested in OCEAN.

 - 💬 How to start a conversation with me: Bring any philosophical topic with me from yin-yang☯️ to Friedrich Nietzsche.